Central Limit Results for Jump-Diffusions with Mean Field Interaction and a Common Factor: Application to Finance

-where $B^0$ and $B$ are Brownian motions and $N$ is a Poisson random measure on $\XX_T$ with intensity measure $\bfnu$, given on some filtered probability space $(\Om, \clf, \PP, \{\clf_t\})$ such that they are mutually independent and they have independent increments with respect to the filtration $\{\clf_t\}$.
+where $B^0$ and $B$ are Brownian motions and $N$ is a Poisson random measure on $\XX_T$ with intensity measure $\bfnu$, given on $(\Om, \clf, \PP, \{\clf_t\})$ such that they are mutually independent and they have independent increments with respect to the filtration $\{\clf_t\}$.
 Also, $X_0$ and $U_0$ are independent $\clf_0$ measurable random variables with distribution $\mu_0$ and $\rho_0$ respectively.

 The results of the current paper (in contrast to \cite{CMZ}) not only allow for a general dependence of $\lambda$ on factor processes but can also be used to treat more complex forms of default processes and also settings where the common factor and specific factor dynamics have both diffusion and jump components.